aws-samples/building-with-amazon-chime/README.md

 ## Questions

-If you have any questions about what was discussed or deployments, feel free to ask here on on Twitter.
+If you have any questions about what was discussed or deployments, feel free to ask here or on Twitter.
 If there is something Amazon Chime related you'd like to see, please let us know.